WikiaTeamProject/ExtractionFromWikia/README.md

 ```
 root_directory
 +---downloadedWikis
-|     +---downloaded
 |     +---7z
 |     +---gz
-|     +---extracted
-|     +---DbPediaExtractionFormat
-|     +---PostProcessedWikis
+|     +---decompressed
++---dbPediaExtractionFormat
++---resources
-+---pageids
+|      +---pageids
-+---redirects
+|      +---redirects
-+---PostProcessedWikis
+|      +---ontology
+|      +---properties
++---postProcessedWikis
 ```

 The program performs a lot of file operations.
 All of those file operations are handled within the `root_directory` that you specify in the `config.properties file`.
-- The `downloadedWiki` directory... <todo>
-    - The `downloaded` directory contains the wikis that were downloaded in their compressed form.
+- The `downloadedWikis` directory contains plain dumps from wikia
      - The `7z` directory contains all wikis that were downloaded in the 7z format.
      - The `gz` directory contains all wikis that were downloaded the gz format.
+     - The `decompressed` directory contains all wikis from the `7z` and `gz` folder but in a decompressed format.
+- The `dbPediaExtractionFormat` contains the decompressed wiki dumps that are following a file structure required for the dbPedia extractor to work.
+- The `resources` directory contains different files from DBpedia.
+This folder requires user interaction: the user has to put the files in the directory.
    - The `pageids` directory should contain a TTL file with all page ids of DBpedia.
 This is required for some mappers to work.
    - The `redirects` directory should contain a TTL file with all redirects of DBpedia.
 This is required for some mappers to work.
+   - The `ontology` directory should contain a TTL file with all ontologies of DBpedia.
+This is required for some mappers to work.
+   - The `properties` mapper should contain a TTL file with all properties of DBpedia.
+This is required for some mappers to work.
 - The `PostProcessedWikis` directory contains all wikis in their final postprocessed form.
-After successfully running the program, you should find everything you need here.
+After successfully running the program, the user should find the final output here.